glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

 Here the eigenvectors are ordered differently but the only nonzero component has the
 {% katex %}\lambda=1{% endkatex %} eigenvalue.
 Finally, equation {% katex %}(9){% endkatex %} is evaluated and
 all rows are identical and equal to {% katex %}\pi_t{% endkatex %} evaluated at
-{% katex %}t=100{% endkatex %}, in agreement with the equilibrium limit determined previously and calculation performed in the last section shown in equations {% katex %}(15){% endkatex %} and {% katex %}(16){% endkatex %}.
+{% katex %}t=100{% endkatex %}, in agreement with the equilibrium limit determined previously and calculations performed in the last section shown in equations {% katex %}(15){% endkatex %} and {% katex %}(16){% endkatex %}.

 ### Equilibrium Distribution